 CentOS is a free community version of RHEL for small businesses.
 It has the same set of tools and software as RHEL.
 Unlike Fedora, CentOS is a reliable operating system as it benefits from changes introduced in Red Hat Enterprise Linux (RHEL).
 Small businesses do not have to pay any license cost or support subscription and they still get a stable operating system with all stable features.

 Update: on December 8th, 2020, RedHat made an announcement that they would shift their focus from CentOS Linux to CentOS stream.
 CentOS Linux 8 will end at the end of 2021 and CentOS Stream continues after that date, serving as the upstream (development) branch of Red Hat Enterprise Linux.

 This is clearly undermining the actual benefits that people used to take from CentOS Linux.
-In simplest terms, CentOS stream now will serve as upstream of RHEL and it will be a “testing” branch for Red Hat Enterprise Linux (RHEL).
-Which means CentOS can become an operating system for personal Laptops/desktops or testing environment, but it cannot serve as a free, stable, and enterprise-ready operating system.
+In simplest terms, the CentOS stream now will serve as upstream of RHEL and it will be a “testing” branch for Red Hat Enterprise Linux (RHEL).
+This means CentOS can become an operating system for personal Laptops/desktops or testing environments, but it cannot serve as a free, stable, and enterprise-ready operating system.